 What ticket do I need to travel on public transport in Paris?

-You need a ticket to travel on any of these modes of transportation, available as a single ticket, virtual tickets on a rechargeable card, or via your phone.
+You need a ticket to travel on any of these modes of transportation, which we recommend getting as a virtual ticket on your phone or on a rechargeable Navigo Easy card.
 We’ll go into detail about each of these below.

 How much does transportation cost in Paris?

 You might be wondering what is the cheapest way to get around Paris, well, that would be on foot as Paris is a great walking city.
 Nevertheless, you’ll likely need to take public transit at least a few times during your stay.
-Unlike some other cities, like London, there isn’t a price difference between each mode of transportation, unless you’re buying a ticket directly on the bus (see below).
+The cost does vary slightly depending on what type of transport you’re taking.
+I’ve included the cost for adults, kids 4-10 are -50% less and public transit is free for children under 4.
+You can learn all about how to pay for kids on Paris transport in this article.

 Which form do tickets come in?

-A Navigo Easy card is a plastic card (the size of a credit card) that you can load single tickets and packs of ten/twenty tickets onto (below are more details on how to do this).
+Alternatively, you can get a Navigo Easy card which is a plastic card (the size of a credit card) that you can load single tickets onto (below are more details on how to do this).
 The Navigo Easy card costs a one-time fee of €2 and is available from a ticket counter agent within stations and new ticket vending machines.
 Each card is valid only for one individual, so if you’re two travelers or more, you each need a card.
-They pay for themselves if you plan to use public transport at least 9 times.

 The first step in how to pay for public transport in Paris is, of course, getting your ticket.
 There are various ways you can purchase a ticket, depending on which means of transportation you are using.